zcash/sapling-mpc/README.md

 ## What should I do ?

 1. Send an email to tronz_mpc@tronz.io to apply to participate in MPC.
 Please introduce yourself in the email and tell us your available time.
+For example:
+    ```
+    Hi, Tronz,

+      I'm Brown, apply to participate in MPC project, my available time is 2020-01-20 ~ 2020-01-22,
+      8:00~10:00 am, UTC+8.
+As a student of Peking University, I live in Beijing China now, focus on
+      Blockchain technology.

+    Your sincerely，
+    Brown
+    ```
 2. TRONZ will send you an email about the time for you to participate in MPC.

 3. When it is your turn, TRONZ will send you a notification email and give you a params file link which you will need to download.